Ottawa · Canada

 • DAM (or images and content)

-• Search & SOLR (document structure, indexing and query strategy, SOLR architecture – master/slave)
+• Search & SOLR (document structure, indexing and query strategy, master/slave architecture)

 • Discounts & promotions